circonus/irondb-docs/graphite-ingestion.md

 All metrics live under a numeric identifier (you can think of this like an account_id).
 Metric names can only be associated with an "account_id".
 This allows you have separate graphite-web or Grafana instances that segregate queries for metric names, or combine them all together under a single "account_id", or even separate your internal groups but recombine them under graphite-web/Grafana for visualization purposes.
 It's really up to you.

-Further, IRONdb requires associating incoming graphite data with a UUID and Name to make Graphite data match reconnoiter ingested data more closely on the Circonus platform.
-We hide the complexity of this on the rendering side so you only have to worry about this mapping on the ingestion side.
+Furthermore, IRONdb requires associating incoming graphite data with a UUID and Name to make Graphite data match reconnoiter ingested data more closely on the Circonus platform.
+We hide the complexity of this on the rendering side, so you only have to worry about this mapping on the ingestion side.

-When we store these metric names inside IRONdb we prefix them with the collection category ("graphite" in this case) and the "Name" of the of the "check".
-You can see this in the examples below in more detail, but sending a graphite row like:
+When we store these metric names inside IRONdb, we prefix them with the collection category ("graphite" in this case) and the "Name" of the of the "check".
+You can see this in the examples below in more detail.
+Sending a graphite row like this:

 `echo "a.b.c 12345 1480383422" | nc 2003`

-Using the "Network Listener" below, it will result in a metric called:
+using the "Network Listener" below, will result in a metric called:

 `graphite.dev.a.b.c`

-This allows us to disambiguate metric names from potential duplicate names collected using reconnoiter.
+This allows us to disambiguate metric names from potential duplicate names collected using Reconnoiter.

 Writing Graphite Data with HTTP
 ===============================